Department of English

 - Bertha Stiefel Scholarship (in honor of English professor Bertha Stiefel '20, who taught at BW 1938-68).

-Within the English Department, graduates can be found working in marketing, advertising, writing and editing, secondary and higher education, law and the nonprofit sector.
+Alumni with English majors and minors can be found working in marketing, advertising, writing and editing, secondary and higher education, law and the nonprofit sector.

 Ana de Freitas Boe